mk-repos/Stats506_public/README.md

 - [Lehao25](https://github.com/Lehao25/Stats506_public)

-The details of these activities for the weeks are as follows
+The activities for each week are as follows:

 - Week 1
 	- We created a shell script to retrieve the columns of the .csv file.